 A better understanding of this flexibility may provide new insights into the diversification of function that took place during the evolution of the human brain.

 We have been studying how odorant receptors govern the axon guidance of olfactory sensory neurons.
-We are currently studying how the higher-order olfactory circuits are established in the olfactory bulb based on inputs from peripheral neurons.
+We are currently studying how the higher-order olfactory circuits are established in the olfactory bulb based on inputs from peripheral neurons (See our review article).
 We use mouse genetics, two-photon imaging, calcium imaging, single-cell transcriptome analyses, etc. to understand circuit functions and developmental mechanisms.
 We are also trying to develop next-generation genetic/imaging tools for better understanding of neuronal circuits in the mammalian brain.

 - Imai, & Sakano, (2011) Axon-axon interactions in neuronal circuit assembly: lessons from olfactory map formation.
 Eur J Neurosci.
 34, 1647-1654 [PDF]